alvaroalea/QL_QsoundQprint_clone/README.md

 https://ohwr.org/cern_ohl_s_v2.txt

-# IMPORTANT NOTE
-# BY NOW THERE IS A BUG IN THE DESIGN THAT CAUSE THE INTERFACE NOT WORK, DO NOT USE UNTIL I REMOVE THIS NOTE

 I try to follow the original desing as much as possible, with some licenses:

 - It's 10mm short, to fit in a 10x10cm, that is a lot cheaps if order PCB.